Go to the Students section

 Connect to the database here.
 If prompted, log in with your Brookes ID and password.

 The homepage contains a single search box.
-This automatically searches everything in Westlaw, but you can untick the boxes to narrow down the resources searched.
+This automatically searches everything in Westlaw, but you can click on options to narrow your search down.
 You will have greater control over your search, however, if you use the tabs along the top of the screen (cases, legislation etc.).

 You can return to the homepage from anywhere in Westlaw by clicking on the Westlaw icon in the top left of the screen.

-Westlaw Insight is a great place to start researching a topic.
-It contains short thematic posts, in the style of Wikipedia, but they are written by legal experts.
+If you click on one of these more specific areas, you'll see an overview article as well as a selection of recent, relevant cases and journal articles.
+These overview articles are great places to start researching a topic.
+They are short thematic posts, in the style of Wikipedia, but they are written by legal experts.

-Remember, Westlaw Insight is not a source you should be citing in your assignments.
+Remember, Westlaw overview articles are not sources you should be citing in your assignments.
 Rather, it is a springboard to help you find other, more scholarly material.
 This process works in two main ways:

 Do you get too many search results in Westlaw?
 Are the useful results surrounded by lots of irrelevant results?
 One solution might be to use some of these tools.
 Book yourself on to a LexisLibrary and Westlaw: Advanced Searching workshop if you want to learn more about using these really powerful tips.

-If you put more than one word in a search box, Westlaw UK and Westlaw Next (international materials) will respond differently.
+If you put more than one word in a search box, Westlaw UK and Westlaw (international) will respond differently.
 Westlaw UK assumes all your words are linked with 'and' so will only retrieve results where all your words occur.
-In contrast, Westlaw Next assumes they are linked with 'or' so will retrieve results where at least one of your words occurs.
-To avoid this in Westlaw Next, use and between words if you want more precise results
+In contrast, Westlaw (international) assumes they are linked with 'or' so will retrieve results where at least one of your words occurs.
+To avoid this in Westlaw (international), use and between words if you want more precise results

-You may also want to print out the library's PDF guide to using Westlaw for English law.
+You may also want to download or print the library's PDF guide to using Westlaw for English law.

-If you are a GDL, LLB or LLM student you will be given training at the start of your course.
-The slides from this training will be available in Moodle for you to refer back to.
+If you are a GDL, LLB or LLM student you will be provided with training from the Academic Liaison Librarian for Law at the start of your course.
+The slides from this training will be available in Moodle for you to refer back to throughout your course.

 The library runs Lexis and Westlaw workshops, at both a basic and advanced level.
+These are open to all students in all years.
 You can find out more and book a place.
 If you want to come to the advanced workshop without attending the basic one first, make sure you are comfortable with what the basic workshop covers as the second workshop builds on this.

 And, of course, you can always get in touch with Charlie Brampton, the Academic Liaison Librarian for Law.
 Charlie can see you individually or in small groups.